West Hills, Los Angeles: 2000

 In 2000, the median age for residents was 39, considered old for city and county neighborhoods; the percentages of residents aged 35 and older were among the county's highest.

 The neighborhood was considered "moderately diverse" ethnically within Los Angeles, with a high percentage of white residents.
 The breakdown was whites, 70.9%; Latinos, 11%; Asians, 11.3%; blacks, 2.5%; and others, 4.3%.
 Iran (13.8%) and the Philippines (8.4%) were the most common places of birth for the 22.7% of the residents who were born abroad—a low percentage for Los Angeles.

 The median yearly household income in 2008 dollars was $103,008, considered high for the city and county.
-The percentage of households that earned $125,000 and up was high for Los Angeles County.
+The percentage of households that earned $125,000 or more was high for Los Angeles County.
 Renters occupied 12.6% of the housing stock, and house and condominium-owners occupied 87.4%.

 The percentages of married people were among the county's highest.
 In 2000, there were 785 families headed by single parents, a low percentage for both the city and the county.

 Eleven percent of the population were military veterans, a high rate for the city and the county, and the percentages of veterans who served during World War II or the Korean War were among the county's highest.